EmileTrotignon/blog/subtyping.md

 In OCaml, `t ref` designated a mutable variable of type `t`.

 In essence, a mutable value is a pair of a setter function and a getter function.
-We can write this the following way :
+We can write this the following way:

 ```ocaml
 type 'a ref = {get: unit -> 'a; set: 'a -> unit}
 ```

-What we want to know is, assuming `square < rectangle`, can we assert `square ref < rectangle ref` or `rectangle ref < square ref` ?
+What we want to know is, assuming `square < rectangle`, can we assert `square ref < rectangle ref` or `rectangle ref < square ref`?

 By applying the results of the two above paragraphs, we can already conclude that the answer is no. Both assertions are false.
 Lets show it in a more convincing by example.

-Lets assume the following environment :
+Lets assume the following environment:

 ```ocaml
 val new_rectangle : unit -> rectangle